IT Billing for FinOps explained

 -

-IT billing provides the unifying layer: one service catalog plus one rate logic plus consistent drivers across environments.
-Whether a workload runs on AWS, a private Kubernetes cluster, or legacy infrastructure, the business sees consistent services, pricing logic and accountability:
+IT billing provides the unifying layer: one common service catalog plus a consistent pricing logic plus consistent allocation drivers across environments plus shared governance.
+Whether a workload runs on AWS, a private Kubernetes cluster, or legacy infrastructure, the business sees consistent services, pricing logic and accountability.

-Beyond infrastructure: FinOps now includes AI and SaaS
+Beyond infrastructure: FinOps now includes AI, SaaS, and Cloud+

-FinOps is expanding beyond infrastructure into SaaS and AI cost management.
+FinOps is expanding beyond infrastructure costs into SaaS and AI cost management.
+The FinOps Foundation's Cloud+ vision extends FinOps principles to:

 These costs behave like cloud: